 Pranang beach was packed with tourist when we arrived.
 A few long tail boats were set up as food and drink stalls and more tourists were arriving by the hour.
 After annoying Marius by pondering and taking my time to select the perfect spot for our beach mat, I headed into the sea for an afternoon dip.
 A few minutes later Marius gave me the all so ever get out of the water hand summons.
 The slight breeze across the beach was blowing sand all over him, and he had sand, fine white sand stuck everywhere.

 We then decided to pack up and head over to Railay west beach.
 This strip of beach is the main tourist beach and just north of Pranang beach.
 At Railay west beach visitors can rent canoes and there are long tail boats for the trip back to Ao Nang.
-To escape the midday scorching sun Marius found us a great spot to relax and have something to eat at a cozy and shaded cafe located inside the Walking Street.
+To escape the midday scorching sun Marius found us a great spot to relax and have something to eat at a cosy and shaded cafe located inside the Walking Street.

 After a great cup of coffee, a pancake and some serious cooling down we took the path through the walking street back to Railey East.
 We took the Jungle path past the Diamond cave or Tham Pranangnai.